Microblading: Application

+Microblading is performed in medical clinics and cosmetic studios.
+The technician performing the microblading procedure first consults with the client to explain the procedure and potential side effects, then measures the eyebrow area and plans the eyebrow shape informed by input from the client, ensuring symmetry.
+The most common pigments (tattoo ink) used for microblading are based on iron oxide, which produces a dark brown or black color.
+Pigments are sold in pre-mixed shades for different skin tones.
+The technician typically applies the pigment using a microblading "pen" that holds a disposable set of tiny needles; there are many options available for the number, flexibility, and fineness of the needles.
+The technician must ensure the equipment, pigment, and application process is sterile.

+Along with filling in eyebrows, microblading has been used to address the appearance of thinning hair at hairlines.
+A related micro-pigmentation process, hair tattooing, provides the appearance of hair on the scalp.

 Durability

 The microblading procedure is a semi-permanent tattoo.
-Like all tattoos, microblading can fade, depending on multiple factors, including the quality of pigment/ink used, UV exposure, skin type, elements found in skincare products, and/or medications.
-The treatment lasts from 18 to 30 months, although it can sometimes last for up to 3 years.
-A touch-up session is encouraged 6 weeks after the first microblading procedure, and every 12–18 months thereafter.
+Like all tattoos, microblading can fade, depending on multiple factors, including the quality of pigment used, UV exposure, skin type, elements found in skincare products, and/or medications.
+A treatment may last up to two years.
+A touch-up session is encouraged six weeks after the first microblading procedure, and every 12–18 months thereafter.
+Over time, pigment may spread and dye may fade unevenly.

 Safety

 Safety precautions for microblading are similar to those for any other tattooing technique.
 The most common complications and client dissatisfaction that result from any form of tattooing are a misapplication of the pigment, pigment migration, colour change, and in some cases, unintended hyperpigmentation.
 Serious complications are uncommon.
 As with all forms of tattooing, the risks associated with microblading include the transmission of blood-borne pathogenic organisms (e.g. HIV, hepatitis C, staphylococcus aureus, herpes simplex), as well as short-term or long-term reactions to pigment ingredients.
 There is the potential for granulomas to form on the tattooed areas as a result of the pigment, a foreign substance, being injected into the skin.

-Therefore, it is essential to verify that the technician holds the appropriate licenses and registrations for the provision of tattoo services, as well as inquire about the technician's standard of training.
+In the U.S., microblading is not regulated at the federal level, and there is no standard for testing for the ink.
+In Canada, microblading is a personal service regulated by provinces.
 Procedures performed by technicians who have completed a comprehensive course of instruction can minimize the risk of unwanted outcomes and client dissatisfaction.